The ABCs Of 3D Animation: A Beginner-Friendly Guide

 2. Texturing and Shading

 Texturing and shading enhance the look of 3D models.
 Texturing involves adding realistic surfaces to digital objects using images, making them look like wood, metal, or fabric.
-Shading, on the other hand, makes these surfaces react to light in a lifelike way.
+Shading, however, makes these surfaces react to light lifelike.

 3. Rigging

-Then, they connect the model's surface to this skeleton, ensuring that the model moves when the skeleton moves.
+Then, they connect the model’s surface to this skeleton, ensuring the model moves when it moves.
 Rigging also includes controls that animators use to change poses and expressions.
 In short, rigging turns a static 3D model into a flexible, lifelike character that can be animated and posed as needed.

 4. Animation